Show All Answers

 Our office often receives complaints for the noise created by roosters.
 While our office typically handles continuous annoyance created by animals, roosters are prohibited in city limits and the urban growth boundary.
 Complaints about roosters can be directed to code compliance as well.

-File a lost report with 1st Avenue Shelter at 541.844.1777.
+File a lost report with Greenhill Humane Society at 541-689-1503.
 You may also check their website or visit the shelter during their business hours to see if your pet is currently under their care.
 If you recognize an animal at the shelter as your pet, they can be reclaimed from the during their regular business hours.

 For more tips, visit How to Locate a Missing Pet on Greenhill Humane Society’s page.